lucas-savioz/Pokemon/README.md

 Usage
 To run the game, you will need to run the main.py file.
 You can do this by running the following command in the terminal: python3 code/main.py

-Contributing
-If you want to contribute to this project, you can fork the repository and clone it to your computer.
-You can then make changes and submit a pull request.

-Credits
-Pokémon SDK for the sprites and the tileset.
-Flaticon for the icons.
-Pokémon Essentials for the inspiration.
-Pokémon Trash for the data about the Pokémon.
-Foret Eternelle for the graphic inspiration.
-Poképédia for the data about the Pokémon.
-License
-This Project Does Not Have A License.

 Questions
 If you have any questions, you can contact me at the following email address: